MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 }
 ```

-A better solution is to return security information to a variable.
-This example _doesn't_ write the service principal password to the log.
-When testing, use the `echo` command to see the value of your variable, but understand that `echo` writes to the log.
+A better solution is to return sensitive information to a variable.

 ```azurecli-interactive
 # reset service principal credentials returning results to a variable